7 Reasons to Reduce Your Screen Time (& How to Do It!)

 Meals are more satisfying when we focus on good food and conversation.
 When we’re scrolling or watching, we are not getting enjoyment from the food and may eat more than we realize because we’re not paying attention to how much we’ve eaten.
 Turn off the screens while you eat.

-One very healthy use of your smart phone or tablet is Nutrisystem’s free NuMi app.
+One very healthy use of your smart phone or tablet is the Nutrisystem app.
 It makes it easy to record your food and water intake and your daily activities, a proven way to speed progress to your weight loss goal.
-NuMi offers you daily tips and recipes and makes it so easy to order your favorite Nutrisystem menu items.
-The app is free-of-charge and it works on all platforms.
+The app offers you daily tips and recipes and makes it so easy to order your favorite Nutrisystem menu items.
 Download it now and you can start putting your screen time to good use for your health!